mesosphere/marathon/docs/articles/deployments.md

   "cmd": ...
 }
 ```
-If the passed definition is valid and there are no [deployment conflicts](deployments.md#forced-deployments) Marathon will return a `HTTP 201 (created)` response with a normalized service definition (including default fields that are allowed to be omitted) with an extra `deployments` field containing the deployment Id:
+If the provided definition is valid and there are no [deployment conflicts](deployments.md#forced-deployments) Marathon will return a `HTTP 201 (created)` response with a normalized service definition (including default fields that are allowed to be omitted) with an extra `deployments` field containing the deployment Id:
 ```
 {
   "id": "/product/service/rails-app",